-The need for this study is the ongoing flooding of the upper River Des Peres in University City, which has caused damage and risk since at least the 1980's, with major recent flooding events occurring in 2008, 2011, 2013, 2014, 2019, and 2020.
+The need for this study is the ongoing flooding of the upper River Des Peres in University City, which has caused risk to life safety and damage to properties and infrastructure since at least the 1980's, with major recent flooding events occurring in 2008, 2011, 2013, 2014, 2019, and 2020.
 Two fatalities occurred during the flood event in 2008.
 Flooding has caused significant damage to homes, businesses, parks, and public facilities.
 The city's dated sewer system is overtopped during flood events, which causes the system to discharge untreated sewage into the River Des Peres and eventually flows into the Mississippi River.
 These property, business, and infrastructure damages cause major economic loss, harm the environment, endanger the safety and health of residents, and strain municipal services.